etwk/blog/content/lists/books.md

 - [ ] Hell and Other Destinations: A 21st-Century Memoir
 - [ ] Motherland: A Memoir (Paula Ramón)
 - [ ] The Cave: A Secret Underground Hospital and One Woman's Story of Survival in Syria #must
+- [ ] Last to Eat, Last to Learn: My Life in Afghanistan Fighting to Educate Women #must
+- [ ] Al Pacino: In Conversation with Lawrence Grobel
+- [ ] The Liverbirds: Our life in Britain's first female rock 'n' roll band
 ## Psychology
 ### 1st priority
 - [ ] Mirror Thinking: How Role Models Make Us Human